statsmaths/blog/_posts/2017-06-08-dtv-face-detection.md

 Docker to process data on my local file system, I set-up an API service on Docker using the python Flask module.
-This made sense because the software would eventually be deployed in production and the added infastructure would be useful.
+This made sense because the software would eventually be deployed in production and the added infrastructure would be useful.
 In this case, however, all of that communication seemed needlessly complicated.
 The eventual plan for the DTV toolkit is to have the entire thing run inside a Docker container, so there should be no need to communicate with